 Have you ever considered using content from your Instagram to post into your blog posts?

-It's really easy to do, and moreover, it means you don't always have to use images from free stock photo sites.
+Assuming you have an Instagram profile, it's straightforward to do, and moreover, it means you don't always have to use images from free stock photo sites.

 To embed an Instagram post, all you have to do is head over to your Instagram profile on your computer, click on an image you want to embed, open up the share options tab (three little dots), and select embed.
 See the image below.

 And last, but certainly not least, we get to embedding slide presentations.

 Now, when it comes to sourcing - A great place to look are sites like Slideshare by LinkedIn, AuthorStream, and Google Slides.

 I would recommend SlideShare over most other platforms simply because their library of presentations is vast!

 In addition to sourcing presentations from other sites, you can and should also create your own branded presentations to include in your blog posts.
 The sites mentioned above can be used to create and host your slides.